 |Best Use||Gaming||General Use||Professional|

-While the above graph should be enough to make a quick decision on panel type, if you want to dive deeper, we offer the following food for thought:
+While that graph should be enough to make a quick decision on panel type, if you want to dive deeper, consider the following:

 - We’ve reviewed plenty of TN screens that can hold their own in the color department with more expensive IPS and VA displays.
 While the general perception is that TN offers less accurate color and contrast than VA and IPS panels, there’s a chance you won’t notice the difference.
 Many gaming monitors use TN panels for their speed.
 We’ve found that color quality differs by price more than it does by panel tech.